Frostbite22/TuniSci/README.md

 * **5-year h-index:** This metric is defined as *h* where *h* of the publications have each received *h* citations for the last five years or more and where the remaining publications have received *h* citations or less for the last five years.
 Thanks to its five-year window for citations, this measure favors young and active scientists at the expense of retired and inactive ones.
 * **5-year i10-index:** The number of publications that have been each cited ten times or more for the last five years.
 This metric can be an indicator of a close increase of i10-index as well as 5-year i10-index.

 To prevent any mistaken interpretation of the ranking, I decided to eliminate putting ranks for every scientist.
 Scientists are initally visualized in a random way.
 Any user can sort the scientists based on a metric by clicking on the header cell of the corresponding column.
 Just for reference, Hirsch reckons that after 20 years of research, an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional [5].
 But, if you work on a research field with limited citation impact and important publishing delays, even a smaller number can be excellent.
 As of 2022, a threshold of 8 is acceptable for a confirmed scientist.
 However, this should increase by one point every year.
+I also decided every single scientist from Tunisia having a public Google Scholar profile as I believe that every career that is growing and surviving in our ecosystem is worth considering and studying.
+The project currently supports over 2000 scholars from different univerities, with different research fields and interests.
+I look forward to including more scientists as they create their own profiles for visibility.

 ## References
 1. Hammouti, B. (2010).
 Comparative bibliometric study of the scientific production in Maghreb countries (Algeria, Morocco and Tunisia) in 1996-2009 using Scopus. *Journal of Materials & Environmental Science*, 1(2), 70-77.